-We examined the effect of 100% cART coverage and screening for AIN 2/3 and treatment on anal cancer incidence in MSM.
-In the base scenario with cART coverage below 100% and no screening we assumed that the cART coverage achieved in 2010-2015 continued 2016-2030.
+incidence in MSM.
+In the base scenario with cART coverage below 100% and no screening, we assumed that the cART coverage achieved in 2010-2015 continued 2016-2030.
 We implemented the 100% cART coverage scenario by parameterizing the model with the estimates from patients on cART.
-We considered four different screening strategies, combined with cART below 100%: (i) no screening, (ii) yearly cytology screening, (iii) yearly anoscopy screening and (iv) a CD4 count dependent strategy.
-In the CD4 count dependent strategy, we assumed that only those MSM were screened who had had a CD4 nadir below 200 cells/μl; they underwent anoscopy five years after their CD4 cell count had dropped below 200 cells/μl.
-We assumed that cytology had a sensitivity of 81% (95% CI: 69%-93%) based on the study by Chiao et al [24], and that anoscopy, including the histological examination of suspicious lesions, was 100% sensitive.
-We assumed a response rate of 49% one year after treatment initiation for electrocautery or infrared coagulation [17-19,25].
+We considered four different screening strategies, combined with cART below 100%: no screening, yearly cytology screening, yearly anoscopy screening and a CD4+ cell count-dependent strategy.
+In the CD4+ cell count-dependent strategy, we assumed that only those MSM were screened who had had a CD4+ nadir below 200 cells/μl; they underwent anoscopy 5 years after their CD4+ cell count had dropped below 200 cells/ μ l.
+We assumed that cytology had a sensitivity of 81% (95% CI: 69-93%) based on the study by Chiao et al. [24], and that anoscopy, including the histological examination of suspicious lesions, was 100% sensitive.
+We assumed a response rate of 49% 1 year after treatment initiation for electrocautery or IR coagulation [17-19, 25].
 We assumed that treated patients who reverted back to AIN 1 subsequently had the same probability of developing AIN 2/3 as untreated men with AIN 1.
 For each strategy, we recorded the number of anal cancer diagnoses and the number of screening tests.
-We then calculated the number of anal cancers prevented compared to the no screening strategy and the number of people who needed to be screened (NNS) to prevent one anal cancer [26].
-In all simulations we introduced the screening intervention in 2016.
+We then calculated the number of anal cancers prevented compared with the no screening strategy and the number of people who needed to be screened (NNS) to prevent one anal cancer [26].
+In all simulations, we introduced the screening intervention in 2016.